hubmapconsortium/gateway/README.md

 ./hubmap-docker.sh localhost stop
 ````

-## Testing and Production deployment
+## Remote deployment

-For development environment, all the docker images are built on the same host machine and all the containers are running on the same host machine as well.
+For localhost development, all the docker images are built on the same host machine and all the containers are running on the same host machine as well.
 It also comes with a sample Neo4j container and a MySQL database for a full-stack services.
-However, for testing and production deployment, the `ingest-api` will be running on a separate machine (due to dataset mount) and the Neo4j and MySQL are also running remotely.
+However, for remote deployment (dev, test, stge, and prod), the `ingest-api` will be running on a separate machine (due to dataset mount) and the Neo4j and MySQL are also running remotely as well.
 Additional changes include:

 * Removing any volume bindings for application code, so that code stays inside the container and can't be changed from outside
 * Binding to different ports on the host